slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ##### Verified Timestamps

-The change management tool MUST record timestamps for all contributions and review activities.
+The change management tool MUST record timestamps for all contributions and review-related activities.
-User-provided values MUST NOT be used.
+User-provided timestamps MUST NOT be used.

 ##### Human-readable change description